Tecttano/freq/README.md

 # freq - Shell History Analyzer

-A powerful command-line tool to analyze your shell command usage patterns.
-Get insights into your most-used commands, discover usage trends, and optimize your workflow.
+A minimal CLI tool to analyze your shell command usage patterns.
+Gives insights into your most-used commands and usage trends.

 ## Features